fedfontana/0h_h1_solver/frontend/README.md

 - shif+tab tabs through the board
 - enter changes the selected tile color like a left click
 - shift+enter changes the selected tile color like a left click

-checks
-- check what happens when multiple error/info/success toasts are rendered